-There are illegal interview questions that you are prohibited to ask by law, and then there are bad interview questions – ones that are just outdated, inappropriate, hackneyed or pointless (some of which are also illegal).
+There are illegal interview questions that you are prohibited to ask by law, and then there are bad interview questions – ones that are just outdated, inappropriate, hackneyed or pointless (some of which are also illegal), and which should not be asked in an interview.
 At minimum, asking them reflects poorly on you as an employee, but asking bad interview questions can also put your company reputation at risk.

-Here’s a list of interview questions not to ask – and why you want to avoid them.
+Here’s a list of some of the worst interview questions that should not be asked – and why you want to avoid them in interviews.

 1. Where do you live?